-Central Pennsylvania College offers numerous scholarships, totaling over \$500,000 each year.
-All 2008 U.S. high school graduates may apply.
+Central Pennsylvania College offers numerous scholarships, totaling over \$600,000 each year.
+All 2010 U.S. high school graduates may apply.
 Scholarship criteria vary, but may include: academic record, activities, essays, financial need, and a personal interview.
 Some scholarship students are required to maintain a 2.8 minimum cumulative grade point average and live on campus to retain the scholarship.
 Information and application forms are available from high school guidance counselors or from the Central Penn Admissions office.
-Additional scholarships may be available from other than those listed.
-Please contact the Financial Aid or Admissions office or visit the web at www.centralpenn.edu/scholarships for details.
+Additional scholarships may be available from other sources than those listed.
+Please contact the Financial Aid or Admissions office or visit the financial aid tab on the College website.